-- Gather, process, and distribute emergency management information and its known, predicted, or potential impacts on the Operational Area (OA), the public, and stakeholders. - Initiate the county declaration process if the situation warrants. - Organize an EOC guide for emergency management activities. - Coordinate and assist with responses for resources made by jurisdictions within the OA. - Gather, process, and distribute information regarding county emergency management operations and ensure timely preparation and distribution of situation reports. - Ensure accuracy, completeness and retention of documentation generated in the EOC.
+- Gather, process, and distribute emergency management information and its known, predicted, or potential impacts on the Operational Area (OA), the public, and stakeholders. - Initiate the county declaration process if the situation warrants. - Develop an Emergency Action Plan. - Coordinate and assist with responses for resources made by jurisdictions within the OA. - Gather, process, and distribute information regarding county emergency management operations and ensure timely preparation and distribution of situation reports. - Ensure accuracy, completeness and retention of documentation generated in the EOC.